SAP-samples/teched2023-IN260/exercises/ex2/README.md

 - `.of(..)` simply provides a default configuration.
   - Check the Javadoc to see what is configured by default.
 - The identifier (in this cass the class object) is used to uniquely identify this configuration across different invocations.
-  - This is required to keep any state across multiple executions
+  - This is required to keep any state across multiple executions.
-- The `executeSupplier` then takes care of actually running the code
+- The `executeSupplier` then takes care of actually running the code.

 > **Tip:** You can use `.empty(...)` to get a configuration without any defaults.
 >